kunal394/2-D-Carrom-in-Opengl/README.md

 It is important to locate the directory path and the actual filename of these header files and libraries in your operating platform in order to properly setup the OpenGL programming environment.

-Setup can be found here in detailed: https://www3.ntu.edu.sg/home/ehchua/programming/opengl/HowTo_OpenGL_C.html
+Setup can be found here in detail: https://www3.ntu.edu.sg/home/ehchua/programming/opengl/HowTo_OpenGL_C.html

 ## Instructions